 - using my front middle brain, I get myself noticing – I turn my attention inwards and I am “just curious” and I “just notice” the feelings and the physical sensations of panic, and I name them and observe them and watch them pass by without judgement or meaning-

 The important thing is to find activities that help us each personally to ground ourselves when we are triggered, but using this simple matrix of three parts of the brain and the three strategies to go with it, it can help us when our front brain has gone offline and we have become foggy with panic and we can’t remember what to do.
-For that purpose, quite some time ago PODS produced some laminated posters of this grounding technique that I have described here, with the three parts of the brain relating to the three strategies for grounding, and these are available to purchase either via our shop or at any of our training days or events.
+For that purpose, quite some time ago PODS produced some laminated posters of this grounding technique that I have described here, with the three parts of the brain relating to the three strategies for grounding.
 They are ideal for sticking on the fridge or a kitchen cupboard or wherever you need to put them to help you through those inevitable times when, against our will, at the most inconvenient of times, we are triggered by our oversensitive smoke alarm.

 But the promise is there that if we will develop these grounding activities and repeat them and repeat them and repeat them some more, then we will develop new patterns in our brain, new neural networks, that over time will reduce the sensitivity of our smoke alarm which has become over-